10 Scary Facts About Pool Leaks

 2) Mushy Grass Doesn’t Necessarily Mean That You Watered for Too Long

-One of the reasons leaks in swimming pools go undetected is because it is easy to make excuses for the signs of a leak.
+One of the reasons pool leaks go undetected is because it is easy to make excuses for the signs of a leak.
 For example, if there is a mushy spot all the way on the other side of your yard, it could be the sign of a major pool leak—and not overwatering.

 3) Leaks Can Lead to Sinkholes